Greek Lemon Chicken Soup

 • Then, reduce heat to low.
 In a medium sized bowl, add the egg and egg yolk and whisk.
 Very slowly add in a few ladlefuls of the broth into the egg bowl, whisking constantly & vigorously.
 This tempers the eggs so they don’t scramble when adding them to the soup.
 Then, slowly add the tempered eggs back into the soup pot, whisking constantly & vigorously.

 • Add in the chicken, spinach, dill and lemon juice.
 Stir and continue cooking for several more minutes until the chicken is warm and the spinach has wilted.
-Taste and adjust seasonings as needed.
+Taste and adjust the amount of salt, pepper, lemon juice and dill as needed.
 Enjoy!

 Notes